Obarun/66/doc/66-parse.md

 ## Options

-- **-h**: prints this help.
+- **-h, --help**: prints this help.

-- **-f**: force.
+- **-f, --force**: force.
 Owerwrite an existing parsing result.

-- **-I**: do not imports modified configuration files from the previous version used.
+- **-I, --no-import**: do not imports modified configuration files from the previous version used.
 Refer to [Service configuration file](66-service-configuration-file.html) for further information.

 ## Usage examples